censorship-no-archive/ceno1/doc/threatModel.md

 ##### NCC-CENO-010: Hard-Coded Bridge in Application Source Code
 Users can now configure their nodes to use alternative Insertion Authorities.
-However, there is no mechanism for announcing compromised bridges yet.
+However, there is no mechanism for announcing compromised Bridges yet.
 Therefore this issue is **partially mitigated**.

 ##### NCC-CENO-011: Missing Recommendations For Bridge Server Hardening